openvinotoolkit/openvino/inference-engine/tools/compile_tool/README.md

 You can compile executable network without a connected FPGA device with a loaded DLA bitstream.
 To do that, specify the architecture name of the DLA bitstream using the parameter `-DLA_ARCH_NAME`.

+## VPUX Plugin

+To compile a network using VPUX plugin, you need to pass `-d VPUX` parameter to `compile_tool`.
+If you have a VPU device connected, `compile_tool` will compile a network for it.

+If several VPU devices connected, the tool will choose the first enumerated device in a system.
+For example, if there are `VPUX.0-MA2490-A0` and `VPUX.1-MA2490-B0`, `compile_tool` will compile a network for `VPUX.0-MA2490-A0`.
+If you need to compile a network for `VPUX.1-MA2490-B0`, you can to do it explicitly by passing `-d VPUX.1-MA2490-B0` A list of VPUX devices available can be obtained by `hello_query_sample`.
+[TBD Link]

+You can compile network without a connected VPU device.
+To do that, specify the platform name of the device using the parameter `-VPUX_PLATFORM`.
+Possible values: `MA2490-A0, MA2490-B0, MA3100-A0, MA3720`

 ## Import and Export Functionality